University of Edinburgh Guide: Reviews, Rankings, Fees and More

-Annual rent for a single catered rooms with shared bathrooms starts from £7,068 while a single non-catered room starts from £3,754.
+As of 2022, the annual rent for a single catered rooms with shared bathrooms starts from £7,782 while a single non-catered room starts from £3,671.
 This price includes insurance, utility bills, data and telephone services for your first year (depending on your contract).
+There are also twin rooms which are available at a lower cost than the single rooms from £2,756.
 The University of Edinburgh has a dedicated website for booking accommodation and we have found it to be informational and easy to use – take a look here.

 University of Edinburgh Reviews

 Here are some student reviews of the University of Edinburgh.

 (Names may be changed to keep student anonymity)

 “Great university in a lovely city.
 Super friendly cohort and there were tonnes of opportunities to pursue hobbies on top of your studies.
 Easy access to explore the rest of Scotland/Europe, and locally there were lots of treks when you need an escape from work!”

 “Very supportive and stimulating environment to be in.
 There is always access to a variety of exciting opportunities to develop your personal and professional skills.
 Job placements within my course (BSc Social Work) are fantastic and I have learned a lot.
 There is a good variety of lectures, tutorials, and developing practical skills through job placements.
 Lots of opportunities to represent students through the student union and those who do it, do it really well.
 The university provided great support networks and there is always someone you can go to for support.”